Carol Vorderman: Other television work

 In 2016, Vorderman finished in eighth place in the sixteenth series of I'm a Celebrity...Get Me Out of Here!
 On 7 April 2020, Vorderman appeared on The Great Stand Up to Cancer Bake Off and won.
 Broadcast on S4C on 19 April 2020, Vorderman took part in the show Iaith ar Daith ('Language Road Trip') and, with the help of Owain Wyn Evans, learned Welsh and completed various challenges in the language.
 An extra episode, Iaith ar Daith 'Dolig ('Language Road Trip: Christmas') was broadcast at the end of 2020, interviewing each of the celebrities about whether they were still making use of their Welsh and the opportunities they had had to use Welsh during lockdown.

+In 2023, Vorderman appeared in I'm a Celebrity...
+South Africa.
+On 16 June 2023, she appeared as herself in Episode 1 of the BBC One comedy Queen of Oz.
+Vorderman is seen and heard on her radio programme questioning the outrageous antics of spoiled spare to the British crown, Princess Georgiana, played by Catherine Tate.